-DATE: November 20, 2017
+DATE: January 25, 2018

-RE: Presentation of the Formatted and Edited Adopted 2015 Comprehensive Plan
+RE: Resolution No. 5341 - Formatted and Edited Adopted 2015 Comprehensive Plan

 BACKGROUND

 City of Auburn Comprehensive Plan.
 As City Council members know, the Comprehensive Plan is the leading policy document that guides the City's evolution and growth over a 20-year period.
 The Comprehensive Plan identifies the desired type, configuration, and intensity of land uses throughout the city, as well as the character and capacity of public facilities and services such as streets and utilities.
 The Comprehensive Plan also serves as the basis for the City's adoption of development standards and regulations such as City zoning, subdivision and critical area regulations.